SophiaRowland/Portfolio/README.md

 - [Custom Fraud Ops KPI](https://github.com/sassoftware/open-model-manager-resources/blob/main/samples/KPI/Fraud-Ops/example-custom-kpi-fraud-ops.sas) - This example creates custom performance monitoring KPIs in SAS Model Manager for fraud operations.
 -  [Leveraging MLflow with SASCTL and Model Manager for SKLearn](https://github.com/sassoftware/python-sasctl/blob/master/examples/pzmmCompleteModelExampleMLFlowSklearn.ipynb) - In this notebook, we will push a model generated in MLflow into the Model Manager registry.
 -  [Using GIT with SASCLT/PZMM](https://github.com/sassoftware/python-sasctl/blob/master/examples/pzmmGitIntegrationExample.ipynb) - In this notebook, we will walk through how to leverage SASCTL/PZMM to move assets from SAS Model Manager to a Git Repository.

+## SAS Viya Highlights Release Show
+- [Containerized SAS Models in GCP I SAS Viya 2021.2.3](https://www.youtube.com/watch?v=3Z7M7CPu4Is&t) -Product Manager Sophia Rowland will teach you all about containers and show you how to deploy and validate containerized SAS models into Google Cloud Platform (GCP) in just a few clicks in this month’s Release Talk!

 ## Certifications
 - SAS Certified Base Programmer for SAS 9, March 2019